 Annual Conferences

-The second (2019) Annual Conference ‘Effects of multilevel governance’ brought together cutting-edge research on the political, social, and cultural consequences of multilevel governance on 23-24 May 2019.
-The conference, organized by EGPP Associates Liesbet Hooghe and Gary Marks, explored three themes, namely how multilevel governance affects the structure of political conflict, ethno-territorial conflicts and social solidarity.
+The second (2019) Annual Conference, ‘Effects of multilevel governance’, brought together cutting-edge research on the political, social, and cultural consequences of multilevel governance on 23-24 May 2019.
+The conference, organised by EGPP Associates Liesbet Hooghe and Gary Marks, explored three themes, namely how multilevel governance affects the structure of political conflict, ethno-territorial conflicts and social solidarity.

 3rd Annual Conference: ‘Europe’s changing political system and issue space.
 What lessons from the 2019 European Elections?| 25-26 February 2021